In this course we first look at how commutation functions are developed:

 These functions also aid the determination of actuarial liability and current service cost of post employment defined benefit plans by providing an easy way of present valuing, PV-ing, benefit payments.

-Our next posts address the Actuarial Valuation of Post-Employment Benefits, where we first consider the general process flow of valuing defined benefit gratuity and pension plans:
+Our next posts address the Actuarial Valuation of Post-Employment Benefits, where we first consider the general process flow of valuing defined benefit gratuity and pension plans.
+The focus is on the sequence of steps and data requirements for the valuation to be completed.

 This is followed by an example illustrating the valuation of actuarial liability and normal cost for a single employee’s benefit in a simplified gratuity defined benefit plan:

-The course also provides an illustration of how IAS 19 disclosures are prepared:
+We also review an illustration of how IAS 19 disclosures are prepared: